spinkube/documentation/content/en/docs/spin-operator/support/troubleshooting.md

 spin-operator-serving-cert   True    webhook-server-cert   11m
 ```

-You may be getting the `No resources found in spin-operator namespace.` response from the command:
+Instead of the desired output shown above you may be getting the `No resources found in spin-operator namespace.` response from the command.
+For example:

 ```console
 kubectl get certificate -n spin-operator